Information about Brexit

 A no-deal Brexit will not require changes to the legislation falling under the administrative branch of the Ministry of Agriculture and Forestry.
 The UK becoming a third country is bound to EU legislation through references, and the European Commission will make the necessary changes to the country lists in the legislation depending on what position the UK will have.
 The Commission will also make changes to the data management systems used for trade.
 Following a no-deal Brexit, the UK and its data will be removed from the TRACES (Trade Control and Expert System) and RASFF (Rapid Alert System for Food and Feed) systems, among others.
 The Commission has issued several notifications concerning the effects of Brexit on different areas falling under the responsibility of the Ministry of Agriculture and Forestry.

 Common terms and conditions are in place for imports from third countries at the EU level.
 In the event of a no-deal Brexit, these will apply to imports from the UK.
 In cases where there are several classifications of third countries, the Commission will decide on how to classify the UK.
-The Commission is preparing 15 enforcement statutes concerning live animals, products of animal origin and plants including hay and straw.
-These are set to be brought for a vote at the meeting of the permanent commission dealing with plants, animals, foodstuffs and animal feed in February 2019.

 In the case of a no-deal Brexit, the requirements for imports will be set by the UK.